- Advantages of Streaming on Facebook Gaming

 Should You Stream on Facebook?

 The answer to this question depends on several factors.
-If you want to stream saturated games (such as Fortnite, CS:GO, and League of Legends), it is far easier to find an audience on Facebook.
+If you want to stream saturated games (such as Fortnite, CS:GO, and League of Legends), finding an audience on Facebook is far easier.

-Facebook gaming may also be attractive to casual broadcasters who want to handle their communities and their channels in the same place.
+Facebook gaming may also be attractive to casual broadcasters who want to handle their communities and channels simultaneously.
 This can make things a lot easier for you if you aren’t ready to take streaming seriously.

 The truth is, Twitch currently has 70% of the amount of live-stream hours watched.
 While this may change in the future, this platform dominates the others with how much potential it can offer you.
 So while you may start your stream career elsewhere to build a following, we recommend that you make Twitch your end game.
 The other thing to note is that Facebook Gaming doesn’t have a “Just Chatting” category.
 When you’re streaming, you must be gaming.